astronomer/docs/astro/create-first-dag.md

 import {siteVariables} from '@site/src/versions';

 Astro is the industry's leading managed service for Apache Airflow.
 The best way to understand how Astro works is to run an Apache Airflow DAG with the Astro CLI.
-In this quickstart, you will follow the steps required to deploy an example DAG to Astro and trigger a DAG run from the Astro CLI.
+In this quickstart, follow the steps required to deploy an example DAG to Astro and trigger a DAG run from the Astro CLI.

 Specifically, you will: